JosueGauthier/JosueGauthier/README.md

 ### Hi there 👋

-Welcome on my GitHub, you'll find there projects I have work on.
+Welcome to my GitHub, here you can find the projects I'm working on.

-The most notable achievements are pinned below.
+The most notable ones are pinned below.

-If you want to learn more go check out [my website](https://josuegauthier.github.io/JosueGauthier/)!
+If you want to know more, check out [my website](https://josuegauthier.github.io/JosueGauthier/)!

 <!--[![My GitHub Stats](https://github-readme-stats.vercel.app/api/?username=JosueGauthier&count_private=true&theme=tokyonight&showicons=true)]()-->